-While the Goals and Objectives of an organization may change over time, the Vision and the Mission statements are permanent reminders of what your organization stands for, what it aspires to be, and what it intends to do.
+While the goals and objectives of an organization may change over time, the vision and the mission statements are lasting reminders of what your organization stands for, what it aspires to be, and what it intends to do.
 The decisions that you make should always resonate with these statements; otherwise your decisions will be in conflict with the identity of your organization.

 2. Use SWOT Analysis

 SWOT analysis is a process used by the management to understand the strengths, weakness, opportunities, and threats of your organization, and how your decisions will play into the fray.
 Understanding the current standing of your organization in all aspects is of paramount importance in your strategic planning process.
 Conducting a SWOT analysis vis-a-vis strategic decisions will help you understand the risks and potentials of each choice you’ll have to make.

 We’ve said it before, and we'll say it again: DATA helps you make better decisions.
 While you may have all the necessary data that you need for strategic decision making in business, there’s no harm in double checking your data for consistency and loopholes.
 Remember that it only takes one inaccurate data-based report to lead you to making the wrong decisions.

 Take Google Analytics for example.
 There have been reports in different community forums about bots and crawlers from servers based in the United States being counted as web sessions.
 Cross referencing them with metrics such as average duration per session will help you determine if they are in fact legitimate users or not.